tomzx/rotten-tomatoes-exporter/README.md

 Rotten Tomatoes ratings exporter
 =========

 The Rotten Tomatoes ratings exporter is pretty straightforward.
-It allows you to extract your ratings from the website and save it as a json result.
+It allows you to extract your ratings from the website.
+You can then save it to the format you want (either with serialize, json_encode and so on).

 This exporter was written so that I could export my ratings and import them later on into other movie tracking websites (such as IMDB).